-This month, our 3D Printing group is hosting seminars throughout New York and Pennsylvania, titled “Smarter Manufacturing: Additive is the New Fourth Shift”.
-By creating these presentations, it has given us the opportunity to take a hard look at manufacturing in the world today, and think about how 3D Printing can make the biggest impact.
+Recently, our 3D Printing group hosted seminars throughout New York and Pennsylvania, titled “Smarter Manufacturing: Additive is the New Fourth Shift”.
+By creating these presentations, it gave us the opportunity to take a hard look at manufacturing in the world today, and think about how 3D Printing can make the biggest impact.

 There are many different methods of making manufacturing leaner and striving for optimization.
 Toyota is generally credited with founding the first methods of lean manufacturing, aiming to intentionally target and eliminate overburden, inconsistency, and waste.
 Three areas 3D printing can help eliminate waste are in Motion, Over Processing, and Defects.